NishchayAnand/software-engineering/System Design/LLD Fundamentals/OOPs/Notes.md

 - **Objects:** an instance of a class, representing a self-contained unit possessing its own attributes and methods.

 The four principles of OOPs – `Inheritance`, `Polymorphism`, `Abstraction`, and `Encapsulation` – serve as the **foundational pillars** that contribute to the creation of well-structured, reusable, and maintainable code.

+EXTRA:

+- Classes encapsulate fine-grained concepts of a problem and solution, whereas objects represent instances of classes created during the runtime operation of a system.

+-